Terry Gornell: Return to Accrington Stanley

 In the opening game of the 2015–16 season, Gornell captained Accrington Stanley for the first time in his career, starting the whole game, in a 1–1 draw against Luton Town.
 Three days later on 11 August 2015, he scored his first goal of the season against Hull City in the first round of the League Cup, as the club lost 4–3 in the penalty shootout following a 2–2 draw throughout 120 minutes.
 Gornell found himself, alternating between a starting and a substitute role throughout the 2015–16 season.
-He also captained Accrington Stanley for the most of the season.
-It wasn't until on 4 January 2016 when Gornell scored his second goal of the season, in a 3–2 win against Mansfield Town.
+He also captained Accrington Stanley for most of the season.
+On 4 January 2016 Gornell scored his second goal of the season, in a 3–2 win against Mansfield Town.
 However, he suffered ankle injury that saw him sidelined for a month.
 Despite this, Gornell went on to score two more goals later in the 2015–16 season.
 However, he then played in both legs of the League Two play–offs against AFC Wimbledon, as the club lost 3–2 on aggregate.
 At the end of the season, Gornell went on to make twenty–five appearances and scoring four times in all competitions.
 Following this, he signed a one–year contract extension after being offered a new contract by Accrington Stanley.

 At the start of the 2016–17 season, however, Gornell suffered an injury in the 15th minute against Barnet on 13 August 2016 and was substituted, as the club lost 2–0.
 As a result, he missed three matches as a result.
-It wasn't until on 3 September 2016 when Gornell returned to the first team, coming on as a 75th-minute substitute, in a 1–1 draw against Carlisle United.
+On 3 September 2016 Gornell returned to the first team, coming on as a 75th-minute substitute, in a 1–1 draw against Carlisle United.
 Between 27 September 2016 and 8 October 2016, he scored four times, including a brace against Chesterfield in the EFL Trophy match.
 Later in the 2016–17 season, Gornell found his playing time reduced and found himself placed on the substitute bench.
 At the end of the 2016–17 season, he went on to make twenty–four appearances and scoring four times in all competitions.

 Following this, Gornell remained under contract for the 2017–18 season.
 However, on 28 June 2017, he announced his contract termination with Accrington Stanley by mutual consent.

 Chorley

 It was announced on 30 June 2017 that Chorley signed Gornell on a one–year contract.

 He made his debut for the club in the opening game of the season against Kidderminster Harriers, as Chorley won 1–0.
 Gornell went on to make five appearances for the club before being leaving Chorley on 28 August 2017 by mutual consent, due to wanting to invest time into his company.

+Gornell is currently a maths teacher at Wirral Grammar School for Boys.